Stagnant09/DiscordBots/README.md

 n!help -> Pops up a help message <br>

 Update:
-Added botword.py - a similar bot for a word game with slash commands.
+Added botword.py - a similar bot for a word game with slash commands support.